Space pictures pick up lots more penguins

 Still, conducting a penguin roll-call from space is not simple.
 It took a special technique known as pan-sharpening to increase the resolution of the satellite images to differentiate between birds, shadows and penguin poo, or guano.

-While some images remained tricky to analyse, Fretwell believes the overall population figure is correct to within a 10-12 percent margin of error.
+While some images remained tricky to analyze, Fretwell believes the overall population figure is correct to within a 10-12 percent margin of error.

 Scientists are concerned that emperor penguins will be badly affected by climate change, since they form large colonies on the sea-ice, which is fragile and vulnerable to earlier spring warming.
 Their more northerly colonies are particularly at risk.